-NOTE The aural examination in cases 1) and 2) can be bypassed, and the preliminary FFT analysis of case c) used directly as this screening test for the audibility of discrete tones.
+NOTE The aural examination in cases a) and b) can be bypassed, and the preliminary FFT analysis of case c) used directly as this screening test for the audibility of discrete tones.

-Any discrete tone that is determined to be prominent in accordance with the either the tone-tonoise ratio method or the prominence ratio method shall also meet the audibility requirements of D.9.8 or D.10.8, respectively.
+Any discrete tone that is determined to be prominent in accordance with the either the tone-to-noise ratio method or the prominence ratio method shall also meet the audibility requirements of D.9.8 or D.10.8, respectively.